Severn WLD™ Support FAQs

 Battery & maintenance

-How often does the battery need changing?
+How often does the battery need to be changed?

 The battery has a lifetime of 6 years when operating at room temperature, a good distance from a LoRaWAN gateway, and when sending a regular message every 4 hours.